Looking to scratch your wanderlust itch for all things Europe but are stuck in the US? Or just cannot afford to fly to Europe?

 8. Disney World, Florida

-On a lighter note, EPCOT theme park at Disney World—near Orlando, Florida—hosts a World Showcase which shares the culture and cuisine of 11 countries.
-Five of the countries are European: France, Germany, Italy, Norway, and United Kingdom.
-I have read that pavilion employees are from the respective countries and only spend one year at Disney.
+I have read that pavilion employees are from the respective countries and spend an entire one year assignment at Disney.
 Thus, there is some authenticity to the EPCOT experience.
 I can tell you that the Norwegian buffet lunch is something I will never forget.

 BONUS: Other Places to Experience Europe in North America

-By no means are these the only places or even best places to experience Europe in North America.
-Some other places I have visited in North America that remind me of Europe include: Helen Georgia, Gatlinburg Tennessee, Victoria British Columbia, Minnesota (Vikings!), San Juan Puerto Rico, and many ski resorts (such as Vail and Whistler).
-And you can even take a European road trip in Texas.
+Some other places I have visited in North America that remind me of Europe include: Helen Georgia, Gatlinburg Tennessee, Victoria British Columbia, Leavenworth Washington, Minnesota (Vikings!), San Juan Puerto Rico, and many ski resorts (such as Vail and Whistler).

-See a professional Shakespeare performance in the only re-creation of Shakespeare’s indoor theater in the world (in Staunton Virginia).
-How about Pennsylvania Dutch country where German heritage still exists?
+I saw a professional Shakespeare performance in the only re-creation of Shakespeare’s indoor theater in the world (in Staunton Virginia).

 Tarpon Springs Florida was settled by Greek fishermen (sponge divers) and the area still has a Greek vibe.
 Nearby Dunedin is similar with a Scottish vibe.
 Speaking of which, Highland Games festivals are wonderful European flavor events.